Much like mental health itself, the mental health field is exceedingly confusing to navigate.

 With an advanced degree in psychology, you can become a clinical psychologist, but you can also participate in cutting-edge research on psychological phenomena and treatment methods.
 Thus, this path provides access to more than one profession in mental health.

-Unlike counselors and psychologists, whose advanced study is wholly targeted at understanding the brain and developing strategies to help clients establish mental health, psychiatrists are medical doctors at heart.
+Unlike counsellors and psychologists, whose advanced study is wholly targeted at understanding the brain and developing strategies to help clients establish mental health, psychiatrists are medical doctors at heart.

 Psychiatrists are M.D.s, meaning they graduated from medical school and have a better grasp of human biology and anatomy than the other mental health professionals on this list.